 Students may be eligible for a Queensland Certificate of Education (QCE) at the end of their senior schooling.
 Students who do not meet the QCE requirements can continue to work towards the certificate post-secondary schooling.
-The QCAA awards a QCE in the following July or December, once a student becomes eligible.
-Learning accounts are closed after nine years; however, a student may apply to the QCAA to have the account reopened and all credit continued.

 To meet the requirements for a QCE, students must: